ParalaxRus/FileManager/README.md

 - Combine two text file: filemanager --combine [first] [second] [dst]
 - Delete file: filemanager --delete [src]

+Example:
+./filemanager --create a.txt text
+or in case if elevated privileges needed sudo ./filemanager --create a.txt text

 Restrictions:
 - Supports only one command at a time for now
 - Supports create and combine of the text files (binary streams are not tested)